Enjoy extended on-demand access to an ever-changing library of more than 4,800 titles.

 How do I access WBGU-PBS Passport?

 To take advantage of WBGU-PBS Passport, you must activate your account.
 You will be asked to register to confirm your identity and membership status in order to start enjoying WBGU-PBS Passport.
 This content is only available to users who are registered for WBGU-PBS Passport and are current members in good standing.
+You must provide us with an active email address to get started.

 Where do I find WBGU-PBS Passport content?